discordjs/guide/guide/interactions/replying-to-slash-commands.md

 });
 ```

-If you have a command that performs longer tasks, be sure to call `defer()` as early as possible.
+If you have a command that performs longer tasks, be sure to call `deferReply()` as early as possible.

 You can also pass an `ephemeral` flag to the `InteractionDeferOptions`: